Compensation payments

 • Any approved compensation payment will be made in the name of the estate of the Deceased Claimant (if a Grant of Authority is in place) or to their eligible highest priority living heirs.

-For Type B deceased Caregiving Parents and Caregiving Grandparents:
+For Type B Deceased Caregiving Parents and Caregiving Grandparents:

 • Any approved compensation will be divided among and paid directly to the living children of the Caregiving Parent or living grandchildren of the Caregiving Grandparent.